lemire/talks/2021/datadog/datadog.md

 - Algorithm adapted to Go's standard library (ParseFloat) by Nigel Tao and others

+- Release notes (version 1.16): *ParseFloat (...) improving performance by up to a factor of 2.*
+- Perfect rounding.

 - Blog post by Tao: [The Eisel-Lemire ParseNumberF64 Algorithm](https://nigeltao.github.io/blog/2020/eisel-lemire.html)

-- Performance boost between 44% and 8%.
-- Perfect rounding.

 ---